 Gandhi Jayanti is celebrated as a national holiday.
 Prayer meetings are held to pay homage, in front of the statue at the Raj Ghat in New Delhi.
 The President and Prime Minister of India are present during the prayer at the memorial of Mahatma Gandhi where he was cremated.
 His most preferred and devotional song Raghupati Raghava Raja Ram is sung in his memory.

 Various events are organised by the schools in India to celebrate the Gandhi Jayanti on the 2nd of October every year.
 Students of schools enthusiastically take part in the Gandhi Jayanti event celebrations.
 Students sing a song based on the truth and non-violence message of Bapu.
 They recite poems and present their own sights on Gandhian philosophy.
 Small children celebrate this event by dressing up the same as the Gandhi Ji as well as performing nationalistic songs.
 Students also take part in the rally using banners that convey the significance of peace and non-violence throughout the country.

 Celebration by a common man in India

-Contribution of Gandhi’s ideology to the World
+Contribution of Gandhi’s Ideology to the World

-Several developments are taking place all over the world indicate a growing interest in a non-violent alternative to present their opinion.
+Several developments are taking place all over the world indicating a growing interest in a non-violent alternative to present their opinion.
 People who are involved in these developments are well aware of Mahatma Gandhi's name and his philosophy.
 On the other hand, they are promoting the values and principles he stood for.

 Message on Gandhi Jayanti